didgeoridoo/JQuery-Laser-Pointer/README.md

 <h3>Q: I notice you don't use it at all on your own site.</h3>
 <p>A: That's because it's tacky as all hell, wildly distracting, and... hey, that wasn't a question!
 Get out of my FAQ section.</p>

-License:
+<h3>License:</h3>
-This plugin is covered under the MIT License.
+<p>This plugin is covered under the MIT License.
 You are free to modify, redistribute, and generally muck with it as you see fit.

 Copyright (c) 2012 Geordie Kaytes